zhou-1/COVISS-Lab-Research/DisplayMatlabPlotOnWeb/DownLoadMatlab/steps.md

 # To download MATLAB products from The MathWorks website :
 1. Go to the following URL: http://www.mathworks.com/web_downloads/
 2. Click on the "Download" link on the Licensed Products tab.

+# Download Linux version
+During downloading process for linux version, in terminal, use sudo ./install; without sudo you will not be able to create the required folder.